YESWANTH-S/Terminal-Converter/README.md

 ## ✨ Features

-- Convert video, audio, and image files to different formats
+- Convert video, audio, and image files to various formats
+- Terminal-style interface with real-time conversion feedback
+- Smart format detection and dynamic UI options based on file type
-- Custom codec flags like `h264` and `h265` are supported
+- Custom codec support with flags like `h264` and `h265`
-- Terminal-style interface with real-time feedback
+- Convert videos to audio or image formats with proper handling
+- SVG to PNG, PS, or PDF conversion with CairoSVG integration
+- Web-based and lightweight.
+- Handles multiple conversions without page reloads
+- Beautifully themed with Catppuccin for a modern, cozy vibe

 ## 🚀 Getting Started